2600hz/kazoo/doc/announcements.md

 4. New parameters were added to the account, user and device documents to set the asserted identity.
 These parameters are currently free-form but will be strictly verified by default in the future!

+5. The default prompt for the voicemail configuration menu has changed.

+Two new **en-US** prompts have been added to handle this feature and should be imported in conjunction with the upgrade of KAZOO.

+* vm-settings\_menu\_announcement_on
+* vm-settings\_menu\_announcement_off

+For instructions on how to import prompts please consult the [Kazoo Core Media](https://github.com/2600hz/kazoo-sounds/tree/master/kazoo-core#importing-prompts-for-a-language) documentation.

 ### 4.2

 1. Erlang Version Support